broccoli0616/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters a command to create a new homework numbered 1 to 3 for a student using their NUSNET ID.
-2. Homework Tracker locates the student homework record.
+2. SoCTAssist locates the student homework record.
-3. Homework Tracker validates the assignment ID.
+3. SoCTAssist validates the assignment ID.
-4. Homework Tracker creates the new assignment with an initial status of `incomplete`.
+4. SoCTAssist creates the new assignment with an initial status of `incomplete`.
-5. Homework Tracker displays a success message.
+5. SoCTAssist displays a success message.

    Use case ends.

 **Extensions**
 * 2a.
 Student with the given NUSNET ID does not exist

     * 2a1.
-Homework Tracker displays an error message.
+SoCTAssist displays an error message.

       Use case ends.
 * 3a.
 Homework ID already exists for this student

   * 3a1.
-Homework Tracker displays an error message.
+SoCTAssist displays an error message.

     Use case ends.
 * 3b.
 Homework ID is invalid (not between 1–13)

   * 3b1.
-Homework Tracker displays an error message.
+SoCTAssist displays an error message.

     Use case ends.